brack3t/Djrill/docs/contributing.rst

 combinations of Django and Python versions.
 (Full list in `.travis.yml <https://github.com/brack3t/Djrill/blob/master/.travis.yml>`_.)

-The included tests verify that Djrill constructs the expected Mandrill API calls, without actually calling Mandrill or sending any email.
-So the tests don't require a Mandrill API key, but they *do* require `mock <http://www.voidspace.org.uk/python/mock/index.html>`_ and `six <https://pythonhosted.org/six/>`_ (``pip install mock six``).
+Most of the included tests verify that Djrill constructs the expected Mandrill API calls, without actually calling Mandrill or sending any email.
+So these tests don't require a Mandrill API key, but they *do* require `mock <http://www.voidspace.org.uk/python/mock/index.html>`_ and `six <https://pythonhosted.org/six/>`_ (``pip install mock six``).